Skip to main content

 Available tools

-Once connected, your assistant has access to four tools:
+Once connected, your assistant has access to five tools:

 ToolPurpose